Home

 Hardness No

 As you can see from the chart above, don't rely on avocado oil for hardness, cleansing or to produce a bubbly lather.
 I would personally always combine avocado oil with other soap making oils, such as coconut oil or palm oil to reach an appropriate balance for the structure of my finished product.
+Your soap will be rather soft and have a poor lather if you use this oil alone!

 Click here for a great avocado soap recipe!
 (Coming Soon)!